Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/installation.md

 <span style="color:red">**!!
 There is an ongoing [issue](https://github.com/Orange-OpenSource/hurl/issues/267) with current installer [hurl-{{page.hurl-version}}-win64-installer.exe](https://github.com/Orange-OpenSource/hurl/releases/download/{{page.hurl-version}}/hurl-{{page.hurl-version}}-win64-installer.exe)
 for environment with PATH greater tham 1MB.
 You should probably save your PATH in this case !!**</span>

-It should be fixed in the release.
+It should be fixed in the next release.